BEC with two ground-state filling rates for BCS Cooper-pairs: Applications

 where $g(T)=\Delta_0(1 - T/T_B)^{1/2}$ (BCS gap), $g(T)=\Delta_0(1-T/T_B)$ (Linear gap) or $g(T)=\Delta_0$ (Step gap).
 In Fig. \ref{fig:TresGapsSinFermi} we show these three gaps for $T_B = 1.5 T_0$ and $\Delta_0 = k_B T_0$.

 Although the BCS Theory suggests an abrupt creation of many Cooper pairs at and below the superconducting critical temperature, it is expected \cite{seudogap} that at a higher pseudo-gap temperature pairs will begin to form, increasing in number as the system cools until it reaches a critical density to develop superconductivity.
-To explore the effect of Cooper pairs creation above the superconducting critical temperature on the gap shape, we explore multiplying the BCS gap, as well as the other two gap functions, by the damping function $f(T) =1/(\exp[b(T/T_D - 1)] + 1)$, where $T_D$ is a damping temperature whose magnitude indicates the temperature for wich $f(T_D)=1/2$, and $b$ a large number to assure that when $T << T_D$ we recover the undamped gap function $g(T)$.
+As an alternative to explore the effect of Cooper pairs creation above the superconducting critical temperature on the gap shape, we multiply the BCS gap, as well as the other two gap functions mentioned above, by the damping function $f(T) =1/(\exp[b(T/T_D - 1)] + 1)$, where $T_D$ is simply a temperature at which the damping function $f(T_D)=1/2$, and $b$ a large number to assure that when $T << T_D$ we recover the corresponding undamped gap function $g(T)$.
 Then, the expressions for the three damped gaps are

-where $\alpha = DB, DL$ and $DS$, which mean damped BCS gap, damped Linear gap and damped Step gap, respectively.
+where $a = DB, DL$ and $DS$, which mean damped BCS gap, damped Linear gap and damped Step gap, respectively.
 These damped gaps are plotted in Fig. \ref{fig:TresGaps} where, unlike Fig. \ref{fig:TresGapsSinFermi}, gaps have a smooth decay close to $T_0$ showing finite values of their derivatives, and going smoothly to zero at $T_B$.
 The parameters for the three damped gaps in Fig. \ref{fig:TresGaps} are $\Delta_0 = k_BT_0$, $T_B = 10 \, T_0$, $b = 10$, $T_D = 0.75 \, T_0$.
 For this $T_D$ the Bose gas with the gap $\Delta_{DB}$ has a critical temperature $T_c = 1.09 \, T_0$ where the gap is different from zero but very small since its value is $0.0088 \ \Delta_0$.
 A similar smooth gap decay near $T_c$ is reported in Ref. \cite{Dougherty} for gaps of Nb, Ta, Pb, Hg, Sn, In, Al, Ga, Zn and Cd obtained from a thermodynamic analysis of experimental data.